 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

-Use Call Transfer to send calls to another phone
+Use Call Transfer to send a call to another phone

-Call Transfer is a handy feature that's frequently overlooked because people don't appreciate its value and/or forget how to use it.
+Call Transfer is a handy feature that's frequently overlooked because people don't know how to use it.
+With a caller on the line, you can transfer them to a different phone.

 It's a particularly useful tool if you have both a home line and a cell phone because calls can be transferred from your home to your mobile.